Strobilanthes - Strobilanthes: planting, growing and caring

 - Soil type rich and moist, but well-drained, without lime

-- Hardiness very hardy for outdoor Strobilanthes
+- Hardiness very hardy for ground-planted Strobilanthes

 The foliage is deciduous.
 The ovate leaves are opposite and finely dentate.
 They are green in colour, occasionally purple (Strobilanthes brunetthy) or violet-mauve (Strobilanthes dyerianus).

-Some flowering species: Strobilanthes penstemonoides, Strobilanthes nutans and Strobilanthes attenuata
+Some flowering species: Strobilanthes penstemonoides, Strobilanthes nutans, and Strobilanthes attenuata

 Our favourite varieties